Selcuk-kripto/imp_AC/README.txt

-The code "crypt_prop" finds cryptographic properties (nonlinearity, absolute indicator, algebraic degree, balancedness) of the Boolean functions given in Table 1 of the paper "Improved autocorrelation properties of balanced Boolean functions on even number of variables" by Selçuk Kavut, Hakan Kutucu, Subhamoy Maitra, Erol Özçekiç.
+The code "crypt_prop.cpp" finds cryptographic properties (nonlinearity, absolute indicator, algebraic degree, balancedness) of the Boolean functions given in Table 1 of the paper "Improved autocorrelation properties of balanced Boolean functions on even number of variables" by Selçuk Kavut, Hakan Kutucu, Subhamoy Maitra, Erol Özçekiç.
 The code is compiled with Microsoft Visual C++ 2010.

-The following files are needed to run the code.
+The following files (available in "tts.rar") are needed to run the code.
 "tt8.txt": Balanced 8-variable functions with nonlinearity 116, absolute indicator 16, and algebraic degree 7
 "tt10_1.txt": Balanced 10-variable functions with nonlinearity 480, absolute indicator 24, and algebraic degree 6
 "tt10_2.txt": Balanced 10-variable functions with nonlinearity 492, absolute indicator 40, and algebraic degree 9